 If you are a financial expert, you can advise people on how to make wise investments.
 A banker who just lost his job would be faced with the question of what to do next.
 So would an importer who just lost business because of the embarrassing forex situation.
 You can start a small consulting firm to fill this need.
 You can also set up yourself as an expert in this field by starting a blog that educates people on what to do with their money.
 Starting a blog is easier than you may think.
-You can contact me and we will get started creating your own money-making blog in no time.
+Follow this link to learn how to start your own blog today.

 You can export commodities to other countries and make money.
 To export or not to export is no longer the question.
 The question is how to export.
 Read this most comprehensive step-by-step guide on non-oil export business in Nigeria.

 I am a strong advocate of agriculture as a tool for economic diversification and prosperity.
 There is something in agriculture for everyone no matter the budget or ability.
 To get you started, I put together a list of 50 agricultural business ideas for entrepreneurs.
 There’s bound to be something in there that will make you rich.

 Importers who cannot import anymore because of the FOREX instability usually take their money and invest in real estate.
 Your part could be to advise them on where to get the best deals and where to get available property for purchase.
 Read this lecture about how this entrepreneur started his own profitable real estate business with little capital.

 This is one of the most underutilized business sectors in Nigeria.
 Probably has to do with the fact that they deal mostly with dead people.
 But for those who are able to get around it, funeral services is really a lucrative source of income no matter the economic weather.